chrisrabe/Voucher_Generator/executables/generator/Beta Releases/README.md

 a new operation is needed.
 It allows me to add new functionalities to the system without changing other classes.
 - codes and descriptions are now stored in their own custom storages.
 There is an interface for them, so if a more efficient storage could be made, it's a lot easier to change.
+- all the main classes (managers, storages, etc...) have their own interfaces and can be extended to create more efficient versions of those classes.